-The executive committee "CODIR" of the CAAPE business unit (Accident & Health and PPI businesses within the Crédit Agricole Group) with representation from DMC has responsibility for the validation of proposed strategic directions and to undertake studies or reviews on the transversal issues of general management and the direction of companies within the CACI Group.

-The company optimizes delivery of expert functions by leverage upon those established at CAA Group.
+The executive committee "CODIR" of the CAAPE business unit (Accident & Health and PPI businesses within the Credit Agricole Group), with representation from DMC has responsibility for the validation of proposed strategic directions and to undertake studies or reviews on the transversal issues of general management and The company optimizes delivery of expert functions by leverage upon those established at CAA Group.
 These intra group outsourcing arrangements include investment management, management of corporate communication and internal audit.